Worcester 32CDi Compact (Combi Boiler Review)

 On the downside, the Worcester Bosch 32CDi Compact is limited to a heat output of 24kW, so it won’t be sufficient for larger properties, such as a detached home with multiple bedrooms and over 2 bathrooms.

 If you’re not sure whether this model will suit your needs, or want to get a snapshot of the current pricing, we recommend you fill in this quick online form from Heatable, and get your answers on the screen in just minutes.

 Thanks for reading our Worcester 32CDi Compact boiler review.

-Not sure on boiler types and prices?
-Jump over to our guide to new boiler costs.
+To learn more about boiler replacements, you can head over to our guide to new boiler costs.

 Got questions about buying your new boiler?
 Drop us a line via our contact form.